sprintwindy/BackupManager/README.md

 ## Change log

-Follow all the changes in this package in the [releases page.](https://github.com/Laravel-Backpack/BackupManager/releases/)
+Please see the [releases page](https://github.com/Laravel-Backpack/BackupManager/releases/) for more information what has changed recently.

 ## Testing